galaxyproject/admin-training/sessions/03-production-basics/databases.md

 `slow_query_log_threshold = 0` (5000 on Main)

 ---
-# Tuning - Install database
+# Tuning - TS install database

 Galaxy can track Tool Shed data in a separate DB.